COPD Stem Cell Treatment

 - Blood Panel to give you a baseline to compare and measure effects

-- 200 million mesenchymal stem cells administered at 100 million per day over the course of 2 days
+- 200 million mesenchymal stem cells administered via IV

-- 25 million mesenchymal stem cells administered via nebulization twice a day for 2 days for a total of 100 million
+- 25 million mesenchymal stem cells administered via nebulization.
+1 Session per day for 4 days.

 The first day you arrive is to settle in and rest.
 You fast that night and next morning until we do a blood panel around 8 or 9am.
 We also need to know what medications you are on as some medications need to be stopped for a few days leading up to this treatment.
 For the stem cells we need you to stop taking any Nonsteroidal anti-inflammatory drugs (NSAIDs) a week before getting stem cell treatment.
 You can use them afterwards.
 The most prominent NSAIDs are aspirin, ibuprofen and nap

 Step by Step Congestive Heart Failure Stem Cell Treatment